What Is the Connection Between CRP and Sleep Quality?

 Possibly, but the longitudinal evidence is stronger in the sleep-to-inflammation direction.
 In the CARDIA study, sleep disturbance predicted higher CRP and IL-6 at 5-year follow-up.
 Whether baseline CRP independently predicts worse future sleep is less clearly established.

 In the CARDIA study, sleep disturbance was a significant predictor of CRP and IL-6 five years later, and the association held after controlling for baseline CRP levels.
 That finding supports sleep disturbance as a longitudinal predictor of inflammation.
 It does not, by itself, prove a bidirectional CRP-sleep loop.
-In people with inflammatory bowel disease, sleep disturbances were documented independent of disease activity, which supports a broader link between inflammatory conditions and poor sleep continuity.
+In people with inflammatory bowel disease, sleep disturbances were documented even when disease was inactive.

 If your CRP is elevated and your sleep is poor, the two may share overlapping drivers, including adiposity, infection, autoimmune activity, sleep apnea, circadian disruption, stress physiology, or chronic insomnia.